Nishuu3164/SCT_WD_3/README.md

-# StopWatch : SkillCraft internship task
+# Tic Tac Toe : SkillCraft internship task

 # Overview
 This project is an internship task for SkillCraft Technology for web development interns.